MicrosoftDocs/azure-devops-docs/docs/pipelines/process/templates.md

 ## Parameters

 You can specify parameters and their data types in a template and pass those parameters to a pipeline.
 You can also [use parameters outside of templates](runtime-parameters.md).
+You can only use literals for parameter default values.

 ### Passing parameters